Kyriosity/read-write/README+/software/tests/asDrive/README.md

 + It's simple because it needs neither special skills nor prescribed processes.
 + It's versatile since it can be applied to any extent and direction, mock and stub anything, or rely on realistic data.
-+ It's natural to start with - write a test method to test first code snippets.
++ It's natural to start with writing a test method to test the first code snippets.
 + Popular and mostly free unit-test frameworks libraries equip one enough to start.
 (Any modern IDE is shipped with a selection of testing templates.)

 The purpose of TDD is in no way test automation but means to: